Brewers vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Noah Syndergaard (1-3) for his seventh start of the season.
+- The Dodgers' Clayton Kershaw (5-2) will make his eighth start of the season.

-- He has earned a quality start three times in six starts this season.
+- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- In six starts this season, Syndergaard has lasted five or more innings four times, with an average of 5.2 innings per appearance.
+- Kershaw has six starts of five or more innings this season in seven chances.
+He averages 6 innings per outing.

 |Opponent